dotnet/docs/docs/csharp/tour-of-csharp/classes-and-objects.md

 ## Accessibility

 Each member of a class has an associated accessibility, which controls the regions of program text that can access the member.
 There are six possible forms of accessibility.
-These accessors are summarized below.
+The access modifiers are summarized below.

 - `public`
   - Access isn't limited